jhampton/Laravel-Administrator/src/docs/settings-configuration.md

 		)
 	),

 The `edit_fields` array lets you define the editable fields for a settings page.
 All field types are allowed with the exception of key and relationship fields.
 This works much like the [`edit_fields`](/docs/model-configuration#edit-fields) option in model config files.
+When the data is first loaded from the stored settings data, an array will be provided to the [`before_load callback`](#before-load).
+You can perform additional calculations, setup extended defaults, and load other dynamic data from web services or databases in order to set up the settings.
 When an admin chooses to save a settings page, an array will be provided to the [`before_save callback`](#before-save) containing all of your data.
 The indexes of the data values will be the same as the indexes you provide in the `edit_fields` array.

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/settings-overview.png" />